 - Keep your customer coming back with flash deals

-- Run paid campaigns for holiday advertisements
+- Run paid campaigns as christmas marketing ideas

 - Keep your brand top in the mind with email marketing ideas